Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

  findMaxCPULoad([[1,4,2], [2,4,1], [3,6,5]])//8, Maximum CPU load will be 8 as all jobs overlap during the time interval [3,4].
  ````

-- The time complexity of the above algorithm is `O(N*logN)`, where `N` is the total number of jobs.
+- The time complexity of the above algorithm is `O(N*logN)`, where `N` is the total number of `jobs`.
 This is due to the sorting that we did in the beginning.
-Also, while iterating the jobs, we might need to poll/offer jobs to the priority queue.
+Also, while iterating the `jobs`, we might need to poll/offer `jobs` to the priority queue.
 Each of these operations can take `O(logN)`.
 Overall our algorithm will take `O(NlogN)`.
 - The space complexity of the above algorithm will be `O(N)`, which is required for sorting.
-Also, in the worst case, we have to insert all the jobs into the priority queue (when all jobs overlap) which will also take `O(N)` space.
+Also, in the worst case, we have to insert all the `jobs` into the priority queue (when all `jobs` overlap) which will also take `O(N)` space.
 The overall space complexity of our algorithm is `O(N)`.
 ## 🌟 Employee Free Time (hard)
 https://leetcode.com/problems/employee-free-time/
 > For `K` employees, we are given a list of intervals representing the working hours of each employee.
 Our goal is to find out if there is a <b>free interval that is common to all employees</b>.
-You can assume that each list of employee working hours is sorted on the start time.
+You can assume that each list of employee working hours is sorted on the `startTime`.

-This problem follows the Merge Intervals pattern.
+This problem follows the [Merge Intervals pattern](#pattern-4--merge-intervals).
 Let’s take the an example:
 ````
 Input: Employee Working Hours=[[[1,3], [9,12]], [[2,4]], [[6,8]]]
 Output: [4,6], [8,9]
 ````
-One simple solution can be to put all employees’ working hours in a list and sort them on the start time.
+One simple solution can be to put all employees' working hours in a list and sort them on the `startTime`.
 Then we can iterate through the list to find the gaps.
 Let’s dig deeper.
 Sorting the intervals of the above example will give us:
 ````
 [1,3], [2,4], [6,8], [9,12]
 ````